pqibd/XSIP/README.md

 - **lowpass**: Use a lowpass filter(gaussian) on the $\mu t$ from experiment.
 Default is False for now(20180905)
 - **use_torch**: use Pytorch.tensor instead of numpy.array for matrix operations.
 Default True.
 - **snr**: Calculate the signal to noise ratio.
 Default False.
-- **reconstruction**: Do the CT reconstruction after having the sinograms.
-Default is False.
+- **reconstruction**: str (default=None).
+Routine used for CT reconstruction after having the sinograms.
+Routines available:
+    - 'idl'
+    - 'skimage': skimage.transform.iradon.
+An edited version.
 - **ct_center**: Specify the rotation center for CT reconstruction if needed.
 Default is 0.
 - **fix_vertical_motion**: Todo.
 - **fix_cross_over**: Todo.
 May be not needed.